 In spite of baking in the direct sunlight (or, probably actually, because of it, and the relative lack of sunlight yesterday), I saw an incredible number of lizards out in the open sunning themselves.
 There were at least five different species, and most of them ran away as soon as they saw me coming, though a few brave specimens sat in place long enough for me to try and get photos of them.
 I also saw a fair number of birds, and a few rabbits.

 Also lining the trail were several different types of wildflowers in bloom, and later on in the day, some cacti opened their flowers as well.

 The trail passed 200 miles today; two different 200 mile markers were written with small stones, and there was a more permanent post at around 200.8 as well.

 I reached the day’s destination, a water faucet provided by the Desert Water Agency, shortly before 6, after 18 miles and losing nearly 7000 feet of altitude, almost certainly my longest descent ever.
 With several people milling about, the first order of business seemed to be to claim a tentsite.
-There are three of us camping here, and more than that cake through and headed further on: Spook to night hike; two others left to try and hitch into Cabazon for In-N-Out Burgers, and one other person left because they had a friend in Cabazon they could stay with.
+There are three of us camping here, and more than that cake through and headed further on: Spook to night hike; Quoi and Dylan left to try and hitch into Cabazon for In-N-Out Burgers, and one other person left because they had a friend in Cabazon they could stay with.
 I also saw some more headlamps in the distance as I was writing this, so there may be more people here come morning.

 This is the first time can see man made lights from my tentsite on the PCT: there were lights from Cabazon, and a vast field of red blinking lights from the Mesa windfarm.